JamieB92/gamer-connect-frontend-pp5/README.md

 ## Epic 2 - Content Discovery & Engagement:

+### Site Navigation
+As a GamerConnect user, I want a responsive navbar that allows me to easily move between different pages on the site.

 ### Show Appreciation:
 As a GamerConnect user, I want to show my liking for interesting posts to express support.